 Eight-Time Horizon League Coach of the Year (2003, 2005, 2006, 2007, 2008, 2009, 2010, 2011)

-An eight-time Horizon League Coach of the Year and reigning Wilson/ITA Coach of the Year for the Midwest Region, Tully recorded her 150th all-time career win over Horizon League-foe Green Bay on March 19, 2011, at the Match Point Tennis Club, in Griffith, Ind.
-Tully's career record stands at 193 wins and only 89 losses in 12 seasons in charge of the tennis program.
+An eight-time Horizon League Coach of the Year and 2013 Wilson/ITA Coach of the Year for the Midwest Region, Tully recorded her 200th all-time career win this past season with a 6-1 win over Horizon League-foe Oakland on April 12, 2014, at Bloomfield Tennis in Bloomfield Hills, Mich.
+Tully's career record stands at 200 wins with 101 losses in 13 seasons at the helm of the tennis program.

-The Ohio native has made a huge mark on a program that has set the bar high in the Horizon League, which continued into the 2013 season.
-Tully guided the Flames to their 17th-consecutive conference championship after producing a record of 14-5 during the dual season and going 6-1 against Horizon League opponents.
-After capturing the Horizon League title, UIC went on to make its 15th-straight NCAA Tournament appearance.
+The Ohio native has made a huge mark on a program that has set the bar high in the Horizon League.
+Tully guided the Flames to 17-consecutive conference championships and 15-straight NCAA Tournament appearances, and has achieved several other accomplishments along the way.

 During the 2012 season, the team defeated a nationally-ranked opponent for the first time with a 4-3 win over No. 75 Akron on April 22.
-Taking the win into the postseason, the Flames captured their 16th-consecutive Horizon League Championship and marked their longest win streak in school history at 16, then went on to make their 14th-straight NCAA Tournament appearance.
+Taking the win into the postseason, the Flames went on their longest win streak in school history with 16-consecutive victories.

 Under Tully in 2010, the Flames found themselves ranked ninth in the final Division I Women's Midwest Rankings administered by the Intercollegiate Tennis Association (ITA).
 This marked the highest-ever regional ranking for UIC and the first time the Flames finished a season ranked in the top 10 of its region.
 The team reached the feat again for another ninth-place ranking in 2012 and placed 10th in 2013.